nanomq/nanomq/docs/en_US/gateway/someip-gateway.md

 ::: tip

-For guidance on how to install and initiate this sample service, please refer to the vSOMEIP project documentation.
+For guidance on installing and initiating this sample service, please refer to the vSOMEIP project documentation.
 This service can also be replaced with other SOME/IP-compatible services.

 :::